OnTrack-UG-Squad/speaker-verification/.github/CONTRIBUTING.md

 - [GitHub Actions](https://github.com/features/actions)
   - Our CI is currently running tests with `pytest` and `codeQL` for security checks.
 - [pytest](https://docs.pytest.org/en/stable/)
-  - We develop our tests with pytest and use pytest-cov to generate coverage reports
+  - We develop our tests with pytest and use pytest-cov to generate coverage reports.
   - Tests in the repository should be passing to be merged into `main` or `development`.
   - Added functionality or methods should have tests in order to keep coverage consistant.